-During term time, all young people at Highfield are expected to continue learning; school structure is an important part of your treatment here.
-As far as is possible, we aim to support each young person to keep up with their home school curriculum so that they feel prepared to return to their home school or college once discharged.
+The Highfield Setting consists of 2 units; The Highfield Adolescent Unit and the Meadow Psychiatric Intensive Care Unit.
+During term time, all young people are expected to continue learning; school structure is an important part of treatment here.
+As far as is possible, we aim to support each young person to keep up with their enrolled school curriculum so that they feel prepared to return to their enrolled school or college once discharged.
 Even though we understand the different demands put upon them during treatment, we always strive to help them achieve their very best academically.
 As a team, we have a strong collective knowledge of how mental health impacts upon a person’s ability to learn and are well-equipped to support them.

 Monday through to Friday, the learning day runs from 10:00am to 3.30pm.
 We offer a bespoke timetable to all young people who work with us because we understand that each young person is a unique learner.
 Each timetable will change week by week to reflect changing learning needs and other appointments on the ward.
 We offer a range of curriculum subjects alongside group activities such as PE, Art Group and Life Skills.
 We also offer a number of engagement activities to complement each young person’s study.
 This offer currently includes gardening, photography, music, drama and therapeutic art, amongst other offers.
 Young people may be taught individually, in pairs or in small groups.
 If they have public exams coming up, such as GCSEs or A Levels, then we can also facilitate them taking them here.

-The school at Highfield is staffed by the Leader of Learning, subject teachers and HLTAs.
+The school at the Highfield Setting is staffed by the Leader of Learning, a lead teacher, subject teachers and HLTAs.
 We regularly invite outside agencies to the unit to deliver workshops so that young people have access to a rich and varied learning experience and are able to explore different interests outside of the usual ‘classroom’ environment.

 Who do we teach?